telerik/kendo-react-inputs/README.md

 ## Installation

-The React Inputs are published as a public [scoped NPM package](https://docs.npmjs.com/misc/scope) in the [telerik organization](https://www.npmjs.com/~telerik) in `http://npmjs.org/`.
+The React Inputs are published as a [public scoped NPM package](https://docs.npmjs.com/misc/scope) in the [Telerik organization](https://www.npmjs.com/~telerik) in `http://npmjs.org/`.

 Install it using NPM: